 Before heading too far down the project development path, it’s important to perform a high-level assessment of the feasibility of any planned resilient power installation.
 The free tools listed below are intended to give planners and developers a better understanding of initial design considerations and cost savings before proceeding with a project.
 These tools are not intended to replace design and engineering expertise, instead they should be viewed as simple, first-pass decision-making tools designed to generate a rough idea of resilient power system sizing, costs, and potential economic benefits.

-This simplified version of the National Renewable Energy Laboratory’s REopt modeling software allows anyone to quickly and easily evaluate the economic feasibility of solar PV and battery storage for a commercial property.
-The online tool determines the optimal solar and storage sizing to minimize system costs and maximize energy savings, and can also be used to estimate how long a system can power critical loads during a grid outage.
+This simplified version of the National Renewable Energy Laboratory’s REopt modeling software allows anyone to quickly and easily evaluate the economic feasibility of solar PV and battery storage for a building.
+The free, online tool determines the optimal solar and storage sizing to minimize system costs and maximize energy savings, and can also be used to design a system sized to power critical loads during a grid outage.
 Clean Energy Group is offering free training and assistance to nonprofit organizations interested in using REopt Lite.

 With access to over 10,000 electric rate tariffs across 1,300 U.S. utility service territories, ESyst was developed to standardize and simplify the process of sizing energy storage and solar+storage systems for commercial and industrial properties.
 The free online tool lets users perform in-depth site analyses in a matter of minutes – calculating both a property’s energy and demand charges savings over time.
 The tool allows users to select from multiple system options according to project needs, financial parameters, and supplier preferences, and includes functionality to download full financial pro formas and a detailed breakdown of how the system will generate value.
 Clean Energy Group is offering free training and assistance to nonprofit organizations interested in using ESyst.